Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Methodology

+Besides the theoretical analysis, we conduct extensive experiments to support our selection strategy.
+To examine the effectiveness of pruning, we compare the maximum pruning ratio that maintains the distillation performance, and a larger maximum pruning ratio indicates a larger redundancy.

-Then we conduct more comprehensive comparison experiments on various datasets, networks, distillation algorithms, initialization methods, and synthetic data sizes (represented by instance-per-class, IPC).
-We randomly drop some portions of the real data to find their critical sample ratio under random data selection ($\gamma(rand)$).
+Comprehensive comparison experiments on various datasets, networks, distillation algorithms, initialization methods, and synthetic data sizes (represented by instance-per-class, IPC) are given in \cref{tab:compare-gamma-loss}.
 We take the mean and standard deviation of the accuracy of 5 random removal trials.
-We use the default parameters of each method, which are detailed in the supplementary material.
-The results are shown in Tab.~\ref{tab:rand-drop-big},~\ref{tab:rand-drop-more-data},~\ref{tab:rand-drop-init},~\ref{tab:rand-drop-network}, which show that severe data redundancy widely exists in various dataset distillation settings.
-Some experiments on TinyImageNet at high IPC are not reported (marked with ``-'') due to its high computation cost and MTT~\cite{MTT} exceeds our GPU memory limit.
-In most datasets and algorithms, less than 30\% samples are sufficient for dataset distillation.
-We also observe some basic patterns:
+We use the default parameters of each method, which are detailed in the supplementary.
+The results show that severe data redundancy widely exists in various dataset distillation settings.
+For many datasets and algorithms, less than 30\% samples are sufficient for dataset distillation.
+We also visualize the comparison between random selection and empirical loss selection in \cref{fig:compare-loss-random-bar}. \textbf{Pruning with empirical loss consistently outperforms random selection}.
+We also find dropping data does not drop the cross-architecture transferability in supplementary.

-\begin{enumerate}[itemsep=0pt, topsep=0pt, parsep=2pt] \item Larger synthetic data size leads to a larger critical sample ratio. \item Better distillation algorithms have larger critical sample ratios, \eg MTT performs better than DC and has larger critical sample ratios. \item Initialization and model architecture have only a minor influence on the critical sample ratio. \end{enumerate}

-These observations indicate that we can only use a small subset of real data samples to reduce the training cost and to enable the optimization of the dataset distillation workflow from the aspect of real data utilization.
-Consequently, the goal of data-efficient distillation is \textbf{how to find the optimal data selection policy $\pi$ to minimize the critical sample ratio $\gamma(\pi)$}, or formally define: